 Economics of Talent Conference

 Discovering and nurturing individuals with high potential to excel is critical to science, innovation, and growth.
-The second NBER Economics of Talent Conference will be held in Cambridge, Massachusetts on November 7, 2025.
-The conference will be co-organized by Ruchir Agarwal, Glenn Ellison, Patrick Gaule, and Britta Glennon.
+The third NBER Economics of Talent Conference, which is supported by Carina Initiatives, will be held in Cambridge, Massachusetts on October 2, 2026.
+The conference will be co-organized by NBER affiliates Glenn Ellison (MIT), Britta Glennon (University of Pennsylvania), and Gaurav Khanna (University of California, San Diego).

 - The identification at an early stage of individuals with potential to excel.